GrantMeStrength/fMODEM/README.md

 * FreeChess.org
 * More at http://mewbies.com/acute_terminal_fun_telnet_public_servers_watch_star_wars_play_games_etc.htm

+# Building the device

+The hardware consists of:

+* An Arduino UNO Wifi Rev2
+* A MAX3232 based RS232 to TTL adaptor, e.g. [Anmbest 2PCS MAX3232 3.3V to 5V DB9 Male RS232 Serial](https://www.amazon.com/gp/product/B07LBDZ9WG)
+* Four LEDs
+* Four 330Ohm resisters

+Connect the Arduino TX/RX to the RX/TX pins on the RS232/TTL adaptor.
+Connect the power and GND pins on the adaptor to GND and 5V on the Arduino.

+The LEDs connect to pins 4,5,6 and 7 on the Arduino, with a resistor to ground for each of them.

 # Issues

 * I've found that the WiFi connection is not working when a DC power supply is connected directly to the Arduino, rather than the USB connection.
 This could be nothing more than using the wrong spec power supply on my part.